anttont/3D-portfolio/README.md

 # 3D portfolio

-A 3D-portfolio made with ThreeJS and react
+A 3D-portfolio made with ThreeJS and React.